ausbin/webzone/content/_index.md

 compilation framework(s).
 Between finishing master's and starting PhD, I interned at Microsoft and worked on [the Q# compiler][15].

-I have been the head TA of both CS 2110 and CS 4290/6290, the grad and undergrad intro to computer architecture courses at Georgia Tech.
-I have also been an instructor (of record) for CS 2110.
+I have been the head TA of both CS 2110 and CS 4290/6290, the undergrad and grad intro to computer architecture courses at Georgia Tech.
+I have also been an instructor (of record) for CS 2110 twice.
 Here's some [praise from student evaluations][9] across all my time TAing and teaching.

 During the ~2 years between undergrad and grad school, I lived in Seattle and